CRoP: Context-wise Robust Static Human-Sensing Personalization: Motivation

-To investigate this discrepancy in performance, we compare the distribution of parameter magnitudes of the models personalized on contexts C1 and C2 using \emph{conventional finetuning}, as shown in Figures \ref{fig:heat-map} (a) and \ref{fig:heat-map} (b).
-Notably, there is a substantial difference in parameter magnitudes between models trained in different contexts.
-Additionally, the parameters represented by black pixels in Figure \ref{fig:heat-map} have magnitudes close to zero, indicating two crucial aspects: \textbf{(a)} Their contribution to model inference is negligible, implying redundancy. \textbf{(b)} Interestingly, some of these parameters have high magnitudes in the personalized model of another context, indicating that parameters considered unimportant in one context may be crucial in another.
+To investigate this discrepancy in performance, we compare the distribution of parameter magnitudes of the models personalized on contexts C1 and C2 using \emph{conventional finetuning}, as shown using heat maps in Figures \ref{fig:heat-map} (a) and \ref{fig:heat-map} (b).
+Notably, both models started from the same generic model but were personalized independently, leading to different parameter magnitudes tailored to the traits of two different contexts.
+The structure of the Lenet Model used for the Widar Dataset is provided in Figure \ref{fig:lenet-structure}.
+The first linear layer after the convolution layers, that is, `fc1', is chosen for this analysis as it captures the relative importance of input features \citep{Goodfellow2016}.
+Although the original size of the layer is 1536 X 128, we resized the corresponding heatmap to 384 X 512 to improve the visualization.
+In the heatmaps, the brighter shades of red represent a higher magnitude, while the black pixel represents a weight magnitude almost equal to zero.
+Thus, if a feature is considered less important, all corresponding parameters (connections) will have lower magnitudes, appearing as black rows in the heat map.
+Notably, there is a substantial difference in parameter magnitudes (i.e., color differences) between models trained in different contexts.
+Specifically, many rows in Figure \ref{fig:heat-map}(a) have black pixels, representing less useful features.
+These pixels represent parameters with magnitudes close to zero (empirically identified as lower than $1X10^{-4}$), and they comprise $18.66\%$ of the first linear layer for the model personalized on context C1.
+However, the average magnitude of the same parameters in the model finetuned for Context C2 is $0.0091$ (shown in Figure \ref{fig:heat-map}(b) with brighter red color pixels), which is approximately 100 times higher.
+This indicates two crucial aspects: \textbf{(a)} these parameters contribute minimally to model inference in Context C1, indicating redundancy for C1. \textbf{(b)} same parameters’ higher magnitudes in the model personalized in another context, C2, indicates that parameters considered unimportant in one context may be crucial in another.

-The critical question arises: \emph{How can we effectively retain and transfer the valuable generic information about context C2 to the personalized models without access to context C2?} – that this paper addresses.
+The critical question arises: \emph{How can we effectively retain and transfer the valuable generic information about unseen contexts (e.g., one of the unseen contexts is C2 in the above example) to the personalized models without access to the unseen contexts?} – that this paper addresses.